Borderliner/Meshki/README.md

 `npm install -g grunt-cli`<br>
 You may need to access root user to install node packages globally.

-Then `cd` into the root folder of the project, and run the command `npm run compile`.
+Then `cd` into the root folder of the project, issue the command `npm install` to install development dependencies.
+After that, run the command `npm run compile`.
 This will produce files for you in the `dist` folder, which includes both minified and normal versions of Meshki, plus a fonts folder which includes Open Sans Regular font.
-You can also run `npm run watch` to watch source files for change, and compile them automatically if there has been a change recently.
+You can also run `npm run watch` (or `grunt watch`) to watch source files for change, and compile them automatically if there has been a change recently.

 ### What's in the download?